 Signs and symptoms of high uric acid: High uric acid in the human body leads to create many health issues for a person.
-When your body unable to maintain the required level of uric acid it causes a problem like a kidney stone, arthritis, and gout.
+When your body is unable to maintain the required level of uric acid it causes a problem like kidney stones, arthritis, and gout.

 What is uric acid?

 Uric acid is naturally developed in the human body.
 It is formed by the breakdown of the purines chemical, which is always presented in human tissue and also got from certain foods that we eat.
-Normally, uric acid dissolves in the blood and it carries through the kidneys.
-Finally, it becomes a waste product then passing out of the body via urine.
+Normally, uric acid dissolves in the blood and carries through the kidneys.
+Finally, it becomes a waste product and then passes out of the body via urine.

 People Group Normal Uric Acid Range